The Independent Voice for Conservative Values telling it like it is!

-I wrote this Bill back in 1995.
-It was gutted that year and passed by the House, and then it was allowed to die in the Senate.
-The number of the Bill that year was House Bill 3453.
-I tried unsuccessfully to bring the Bill back for the last two years.
-Last year it was referred to as Senate Bill 929.
+I wrote Oregon House Bill 3453 back in 1995.
+It was gutted and passed that year by the House, but then it was allowed to die in the Oregon Senate.
+I tried unsuccessfully to bring the Bill back in 2010 and 2011.
+In 2010 it was referred to as Senate Bill 929.
 It didn’t even receive a hearing that year thanks to the "do-nothing" Democrat that represents my district in the Oregon Senate.
-I don't know why for the last 15 years that no one else in this State ever thought enough to do something about this matter, and that no one in the State Legislature ever brought this Bill forward again?
-Eugene Mayor Kitty Piercy sponsored this bill back in 1995 when she just a newly elected representative from the district that Jack and Betty Neely lived in, but she did nothing at all during the rest of her long legislative career to correct this injustice.
-She did not bring the bill forward during the next five years that she served in the Oregon State Legislature.
-During second term she was the Democrat Caucus leader and during her last term she was the House Minority leader.
-Did someone need to reminder her of the importance of correcting the injustice that was done to the Neely family?
+I don't know why for the last 15 years that no one else in this State ever thought enough to do something about this matter, and that no one in the State Legislature ever brought this Bill forward again.
+Eugene Mayor Kitty Piercy sponsored the original House Bill back in 1995 when she just a newly elected representative from the district that Jack and Betty Neely lived in, but she did nothing at all during the rest of her long legislative career to correct this injustice.
+She did not bring the bill forward again during the next five years that she served in the Oregon State Legislature.
+She went on to became the Democrat Caucus leader and eventually in her last term she became the House Minority leader.
+Did someone need to remind her of the importance of correcting the injustice that was done to the Neely family?

-How on earth did the law which allowed the Neely home to sold for the exact amount of a sewer lien ever get written in the first place?
+How on earth did the law which allowed the Neely home to be sold for the exact amount of a sewer lien ever get written in the first place?
 I'd like to know.
-And what the heck is wrong with the League of Oregon Cities who stood opposed to a small language change in the wording of the Bill this year that would have made it even better?
-Oregon House Bill 4111 seeks to simply restore justice to cold hearted law and order for all Oregonians, who for whatever reason could find themselves in exactly the same situation as the Neelys did, with a local improvement lien on their property that they just cannot pay.
-The Oregon law that my Bill reforms is ORS 223.525 just simply ignores the United States Bill of Rights.
-It disregards and it violates three of our first ten Amendments to the US Constitution.
+And what the heck is wrong with the League of Oregon Cities who stood opposed to a small change in the language of the Bill this year that would have made it even better?
+Oregon House Bill 4111 simply seeks to restore justice to cold hearted law and order for all Oregonians, who for whatever reason might find themselves in the same situation as the Neelys one day, with a local improvement district lien on their property that they just cannot pay.
+The Oregon law that my Bill reforms is ORS 223.525.
+This State law simply ignored the United States Constitution and The Bill of Rights.
+It violated three of our first ten Amendments.

-It violates the 4th Amendment which guarantees to all Americans the right to be secure in our houses against unreasonable seizures.
-It violates the 5th Amendment which requires that property that is taken for a public use (such as satisfying a municipal sewer lien) cannot be taken without just compensation.
-And it violates the 8th Amendment which prohibits the imposition of excessive fines, and cruel and unusual punishment.
-When did it become acceptable in Oregon or anywhere else in the United States of America to sell someone’s house for the exact amount of an unpaid sewer lien, which by the way was later determined to be illegal by the Oregon Court of Appeals), and to effectively turn a couple of independent, taxpaying Oregonians into homeless people who are dependent upon the State?
-After the Neelys lost their house, in a subsequent lawsuit, the Oregon Appeals Court ruled (in The City of Eugene v.
-Nalven) that the City of Eugene was wrong in forcing anybody who lived outside of their City limits to hook up to the Eugene Municipal Sewer System!
-The City of Eugene was wrong.
-They were actually dead wrong, because Jack Neely lost his life over their illegal act.
-It’s about time that the City of Eugene officially apologize to the two surviving members of the Neely family, Jack’s sister Betty, and Jack’s younger brother Don, and make the proper restitution.
+It violated the 4th Amendment which guarantees to all Americans the right to be secure in our houses against unreasonable seizures.
+It violated the 5th Amendment which requires that private property which is taken for a public use (such as satisfying a municipal sewer lien) cannot be taken without just compensation.
+And it violated the 8th Amendment which prohibits the imposition of excessive fines, and cruel and unusual punishment.
+When did it become acceptable in Oregon or anywhere else in the United States for that matter to sell someone’s house for the exact amount of an unpaid sewer lien (which by the way was later determined to be illegal by the Oregon Court of Appeals), and to effectively turn a couple of independent, taxpaying Oregon Senior Citizens into homeless people who are dependent upon the State for government assistance?
+After the Neelys lost their home, in a subsequent lawsuit the Oregon Appeals Court ruled (in The City of Eugene v.
+Nalven) that the City of Eugene was wrong in forcing someone who lived outside of the City limits of Eugene to hook up to the Eugene Municipal Sewer System.
+The City of Eugene was dead wrong, and Jack Neely was dead.
+He lost his life due to their illegal behavior, and it’s about time that the City of Eugene offer an official apologize to the surviving members of the Neely family and make the proper restitution.

-In Salem last week House Bill 4111 passed the Oregon Legislature, but someone in a legislative work session on the Bill inserted some bad language into the Bill, a defect which will turn back the hands of justice slightly by substituting the words 75% of total assessed value , instead of the words 75% of real market value , which will minimize the impact of the Bill.
-In ORS 223.525 in subsection 1 it reads,” The property shall be sold for the greater of these two values:
+In Salem last week House Bill 4111 passed the Oregon Legislature, but someone in a legislative work-up session inserted some incorrect language into the Bill, a defect which will turn back the hands of justice ever so slightly by substituting the words 75% of total assessed value , for the words 75% of real market value , which will slightly minimize the impact of the Bill.

 There is often a substantial difference between real market value and total assessed value.
 It is not clear who actually inserted the words total assessed value into the Bill, or at whose request it was put there, but the League of Oregon Cities, opposed my request to substitute the words [real market value] for the current language in the Bill [total assessed value].
-What possible good reason could they have for opposing the correction?
-I’ll leave you to figure that out for yourselves.
+What possible good reason could they have for opposing this small correction?

-I have received assurances from Dave Hunnicut of Oregonians in Action that during the next session of the Oregon Legislature they can revisit this issue, and attempt to correct the defect in the current language of the Bill, nevertheless it is still a great moral victory for all Oregonians of good conscience, and a huge improvement over what the law currently is.
+I have received assurances from Dave Hunnicut of Oregonians in Action that during the next session of the Oregon Legislature they can revisit this issue and correct the defect in the current language of the Bill.
+Nevertheless it is still a great moral victory for all Oregonians of good conscience, and a huge improvement over what the old law was.